-If you’re bored of the usual Oat & Raisin cookies, we have a great recipe suggestion for you.
-With Christmas fast approaching, we’re making Christmas Spiced Oat and Cranberry Cookies.
-They are soft, studded with cranberries and orange peel and smell of all things Christmas – cinnamon, nutmeg and ground ginger.
+If you’re bored of the usual Oat and Raisin Cookies, we have a great recipe suggestion for you.
+With Christmas fast approaching, we’re making Christmas Spiced Orange Cranberry Oatmeal Cookies.
+They are soft and chewy, generously studded with cranberries and orange peel and smell of all things Christmas – cinnamon, nutmeg and ground ginger!

 As an Amazon Associate I earn from qualifying purchases, at no extra cost for you!
 Thank you!